About Hopetoun House

-The house is now under the management of the Hopetoun House Preservation Trust, who allow visitors to explore the house during the summer months.
-Guided tours are available seven days a week and there is no need to book in advance, so you are able to continue your adventure into the stunningly beautiful grounds at your leisure.
+The house is now under the management of the Hopetoun House Preservation Trust who allow visitors to explore the house during the summer months.
+Guided tours are available seven days a week and there’s no need to book in advance so you’re able to continue your adventure into the beautiful grounds at your leisure.
 Many activities and events are put on throughout the year including classical music recitals and firework displays, and the house is also a popular destination for weddings and corporate events.

-One of the favourite draws to Hopetoun House is the Stables tearoom where high-quality Scottish cuisine is presented in a modernised stable block that was originally built in the 18th century.
-The seasonal food is sourced from local ingredients and is used in traditional afternoon teas as well as extensive restaurant dishes.
+One of the favourite draws to Hopetoun House is the Stables tearoom where high-quality Scottish cuisine is served in a modernised stable block that was originally built in the 18th century.
+The seasonal food is sourced from local ingredients and is used in traditional afternoon teas as well as delicious main meals.
 You can book tables for lunch via the Hopetoun House website.

 What I liked about this attraction